Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 In her memoir, Margaret Salinger wrote that once she told her father that she was pregnant he was furious at her, saying that she “had no right to bring a child into this lousy world” and hoped she was getting an abortion.
 Damn, Jerry.

-What books is J.D.
+What books J.D.
 Salinger famous for?

 44. The New Yorker rejected seven of J.D.
 Salinger’s stories in 1941